-- Creation of teams necessary to support clinical trials involving cell, gene, and/or regenerative medicine treatments. - Development of systems or deployment of technologies integral to supporting the clinical, career development, or engagement and outreach objectives of this program. - Contracts with existing CIRM programs or other service providers to support the implementation of clinical, career development, engagement, and outreach programs. - Partnerships with Community-Based Organizations (CBOs).
+- Creation of teams necessary to support clinical trials involving cell, gene and/or regenerative medicine treatments. - Development of systems or deployment of technologies integral to supporting the clinical, career development or engagement and outreach objectives of this program. - Contracts with existing CIRM programs or other service providers to support the implementation clinical, career development or engagement and outreach programs. - Partnerships with community-based organizations.